 We’ve got waxing on the mind, and with bikini season just around the corner, can you blame us?
-Now that we’ve schooled you on the best summer hair removal options, it’s time to talk facts—weird facts.
+Now that we’ve schooled you on the best natural hair removal options, it’s time to talk facts—weird facts.
 You might think you know how to make your wax less painful, or all that’s new in the world of hair removal, but do you know why the skin in your bikini area can darken after a wax, or why you shouldn’t wax if you’re taking blood thinners?
 Didn’t think so.
 We got the scoop from esthetician and waxing extraordinaire Jodi Shays, who was more than happy to divulge five wonderfully weird facts about waxing.

 Click through the slideshow above for five little-known waxing facts you need to know!